 YALSA's Virtual Mentoring Program

 This is a virtual mentoring program, so there is no requirement to meet face to face.
 All participants are required to devote 4 hours per month for a continuous 12 month period to the program.
-The program runs from August 1, 2013 - July 31, 2014.
+This year's program runs from August 2016 - July 2017.

-Participants are strongly encouraged to design a project to work on throughout the mentoring year with their mentoring partner.
+Participants are strongly encouraged to design a project to work on throughout the mentoring year with their mentoring partner that relates to YALSA's recent report, "The Future of Library Services for and with Teens: a Call to Action."
 Mentors are required to have 5 or more years of professional library experience.

 Q: What is the time commitment for the YALSA mentoring program?

 A: All mentors and protégés are asked to participate in online training sessions during the month of August and additional training sessions throughout the mentoring year.
 All participants are expected to give at least four hours per month to the program.

 Q: How long is the program?